What is Homeschooling?

 Curriculum & Monitoring

 There are no compulsory curricula in the UK; home educators are free to follow any curriculum of their choice – including one they devise themselves.
 Some homeschoolers opt to follow parts of the English National Curriculum.
-Personally, I take parts that I like from the NC and mix in different elements that better suit my students.
+Personally, I recommend taking parts that you like from the NC and mixing in different elements that better suit your students.

 There are official guidelines for Elective Home Education, which set out the limits of government interaction with lawful homeschoolers.
 According to section 2.7: “Local authorities have no statutory duties in relation to monitoring the quality of home education on a routine basis.
 However, under Section 437(1) of the Education Act 1996, local authorities shall intervene if it appears that parents are not providing a suitable education.”
 This means that the Local Authority cannot interfere unless they have valid reason.
 Moreover, the parents must be given the opportunity to refute any erroneous record.